Da1sypetals/alts/README.md

 # Alts

-I use this to save versions of my Logix Pro X project.
+I use this to save versions of my Logic Pro X project.

 > The builtin _alternative_ feature **just sucks**.
 It make no sense to me as a programmer.